xiaomeng-huang-study/Docu_Obsidian/Leadership and Business Communication/Note_Session-4.md

 - Hofstede's study
 	- dimensions -> significantly different characteristics among countries
-		- Power distance
+		- Power distance: degree of inequality
-		- Individualism 个人主义
+		- Individualism 个人主义 : degree of pursuit of individual interests
-		- Masculinity 男子气
+		- Masculinity 男子气 : degree of differences
-		- Uncertainty avoidance
+		- Uncertainty avoidance : tolerance of non-structured and ambiguous situations

 - Plural perspective
 	- Customs of a collective